facebookarchive/pop/README.md

 ```ruby
 pod 'pop'
 ```
 Alternatively, you can add the project to your workspace and adopt the provided configuration files or manually copy the files under the pop subdirectory into your project.
+If installing manually, ensure the C++ standard library is also linked by including `-lc++` to your project linker flags.

 ## Usage